Copyright 2019 Unified Infotech Inc. All rights reserved.

 Screen and flow detailing

-We further take the paper prototypes into a high fidelity wireframing stage to detail out the exact screen content.
+We further transform the paper prototypes into high fidelity wireframes.
+This helps in detailing out the screens in its exact shape and style.
 Alongside, we build a click-through prototype to define the flow which becomes the sole reference for our visual design experts.
+This is an integral step of our web design service to manifest the possible outcome.

 9. Defining UI Guidelines